The challenge of caring for a family member who may not feel like family

 In these situations, ask yourself: What is important to you?
 What do you feel you should do now, so that you will have few regrets in ten or twenty years?
 And remember: You control your own emotions and actions.
 You can’t control how others feel; their emotions are their responsibility, not yours.

 - What is working?
 How can it be enhanced?
 If you look closely enough, you will find that some things are working.
 Really!
-It could be that the home health aide you found has been a lifesaver.
+It could be that the home care worker you found has been a lifesaver.
 Or, that your father responds to phone calls from his nieces and nephews.
 While they may see like little accomplishments, they really are big successes.
 Run with them and be open to others.

 - What is the reality of the situation?
 Will your sister always resent the time you spend with your stepsister?
 Probably.
 Rather than trying to change your sister–or your relationship with your stepsister–focus on the positive aspects of your relationship with your sister.
 Make spending time with her a priority–once a week, twice a month, once a month.
 And, during your time together, be sure to talk about how much you enjoy spending time with her and what a wonderful influence she’s had on your life.

 - Let forgiveness live in your heart–toward your step, your parents, your siblings, yourself.
 While it may not always seem so, most people do try to do their best.
 Unfortunately, often their inhibitions and fears get in the way of doing what’s kind and good.

 Incorporating forgiveness into your lifestyle, though, is not an open invitation for others to use you as their dump.
 Stand your ground and be clear as to your boundaries as to acceptable behaviour and language.